kevinmeredith/scala_from_scratch/docs/ONE.md

 ## Try, Option and Either

-* `Try` is a data structure that encapsulates the `Success` and `Failure`, i.e. threw a non-fatal exceptionm cases.
+* `Try` is a data structure that encapsulates the `Success` and `Failure`, i.e. threw a non-fatal exception cases.

 ```
 sealed trait Try[+A]